GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **Our Latest Workshop Offerings**

 The Unconventional Pointed Pen \
-...upper & lower case delights  \
+...upper & lower case delights  with Suzie Beringer \
 October 3, 4 and 5, Noon -4 PM on Zoom \
 Registration starts August 15.
 More information to come soon.